dontna/YouTube-RSS-Scraper/README.md

 Before using the script please install **requests_html** with pip.
 `pip install requets_html`

+OPTIONAL: If using the GUI please install **pyqt5** with pip.
+`pip install pyqt5`

+The GUI was created with pyqt5 version 5.15.2

 Once that is done, you can use the script!

 1. Get the channel's handle.